ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/02-programming-preliminaries.md

 - Compound data types (see below)

 ::: TODO
-add some examples of mutable/immutable (e.g., arrays vs strings)
+add some examples of mutable/immutable (for example, arrays vs strings)
 :::

 ### Functions